jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 Okay, we have some data munging work to do first.
 Feel free to skip this and scroll down for the mapping goodies.

 ### Load population & geo data
 This is the same data as used in [my previous post](https://jvlanalytics.nl/covid-19-simulation), taken from Statistics Netherlands.
 I'm using `GeoPandas` to load it.
-The `wkt` format for Polygons is a string that Kepler.gl understands.
+The `wkt` format for polygons is a string that Kepler.gl understands.
 These polygons are of neighbourhoods in The Netherlands.
 We also have the population numbers, which will be useful for normalizing data.

 ```python